salehak/yellow-taxi-demand/README.md

-# Demand for Yellow Taxis in NYC based on Events
+# Demand for Yellow Taxis in NYC based on Events & Weather

 ## README

+### The report is available under 'report/report.pdf'

 **Research Goal:** My research goal is demand analysis based on events in New York